 The State Water Board’s Clean Water State Revolving Fund Program, which is funded by federal grants, State funds, and revenue bonds, provides low-interest financing for construction of publicly-owned wastewater treatment facilities, local sewers, sewer interceptors, and water recycling facilities, as well as, expanded use projects.
-Small, disadvantaged communities with substantial water quality investment (user rates at least 1.5 percent of the community MHI) may be eligible to receive CWSRF Program Small Community Grants or principal forgiveness for wastewater projects.
-Please refer to the current CWSRF Intended Use Plan (IUP) for more details.
+Small Disadvantaged Communities may be eligible to receive grants for wastewater projects.

 Receive Program Updates

 You may want to access the Small Community Wastewater Strategy webpage for updates relating to the State Water Board’s ongoing efforts to assist small and/or disadvantaged communities with their wastewater needs.

 Division of Financial Assistance